madetech/productionisation/context-and-compliance/05-Pipeline.md

 #### Context & justification

 There should be a zero downtime deployment process for the `staging` and `production` environments.
 An example of a zero downtime deployment would be the implementation of a blue/green environment.
-This is to ensure there is no downtime in the case of failure, scheduled downtime, etc.
+This is to ensure there is no downtime in the case of failure.

 #### Compliance